7 important questions about Geo-blocking

 7. How will the Geo-blocking regulation be enforced?

-Each member state will designate at least one body in charge of the adequate and effective enforcement of the Geo-blocking regulation.
+Each member state designated at least one body in charge of the adequate and effective enforcement of the Geo-blocking regulation.
+In Austria, it is the Federal Competition Authority.